Mick McCarthy: Cardiff City

 On 22 January 2021, McCarthy was appointed as manager of Cardiff City, following the sacking of Neil Harris.
 He signed a contract until the end of the season.
 His reign started with games against two of his former teams from his playing-days; Barnsley and Millwall – both of which ended as draws.
 His first win as Cardiff manager came in the following game, a 2–0 win against Bristol City.
 After making an unbeaten start to his reign at the club, a run that included a six-game winning streak, McCarthy signed a new two-year deal with the club on 4 March 2021.
 Cardiff finished the season in 8th place.

 Despite losing just one of their opening six matches at the start of the following season, a poor run of results followed which saw Cardiff drop as low as 21st in the table.
 On 23 October 2021, after suffering a club-record eighth successive loss of the season at the hands of Middlesbrough, McCarthy left the club by mutual consent.

 Blackpool

 On 19 January 2023, McCarthy was appointed head coach of the Championship club Blackpool on a short-term contract until the end of the season.
 On 8 April 2023, McCarthy left Blackpool by mutual consent, following a 3–1 home defeat to Cardiff the previous day.
 He achieved two wins in his 14 games in charge, losing nine of them, which left the club second-bottom (where they were when he took over).
 "With results on the pitch not improving in recent weeks, the decision has been agreed by both parties that a change is needed," the club said in a statement.

 Personal life

+McCarthy's father, Charles, was a native of Tallow, County Waterford, Ireland, while his mother Josephine was "a wonderful Yorkshire lady", in McCarthy's own words.
+McCarthy has written, "As a youngster growing up I was very aware of my Irishness.
+My Dad would tell us we were half-Irish".

+In 2001, McCarthy encouraged those of Irish descent in Britain to select the box marked 'White Irish' for ethnicity when completing the UK census:

+I believe that I am Irish, that’s why I will tick the box…I played for Ireland, I’m manager of Ireland and I’m an Irish citizen.
+I would encourage anyone to register as Irish if that’s what they believe they are.

-McCarthy's brother-in-law is Robert Elstone, formerly Chief Executive of Everton.
+McCarthy's brother-in-law is Robert Elstone, formerly chief executive of Everton.